Skip to main content

 Next steps

-The Loops concepts page explains the paired-process model in detail: how sessions own trainer and sampling servers, how weight sync works, and how checkpoints land as unzipped folders of paginated presigned URLs rather than single archives.
-Reading it will make the resource IDs in this quickstart feel less arbitrary.
+To turn any of these checkpoints into an inference endpoint, run truss loops checkpoints deploy --run-id <run_id> and pick a checkpoint interactively, or pass --checkpoint-ids to deploy specific ones.
+See the checkpoints deploy CLI reference for the full option set.
+Read Loops concepts to understand the paired-process model before you build longer training workflows: how sessions own trainer and sampling servers, how weight sync works, and how checkpoints land as unzipped folders of paginated presigned URLs rather than single archives.
 If you’re migrating from Tinker, the Tinker compatibility page documents what carries over exactly (forward, backward, optim step, sampling, data types) and what behaves differently (checkpoint layout, authentication, cluster routing).
 The import tinker path used here already covers most cookbook recipes; that page names the three places where behavior has changed.
 When you’re ready to call the HTTP API directly (for scripting deployments, fetching checkpoint files programmatically, or integrating Loops into a CI pipeline), the Loops API overview covers each route’s path, request body, response shape, and authentication scope in one place.
+To generate from a checkpoint instead of publishing it only, swap save_state for save_weights_and_get_sampling_client, which publishes weights and returns a SamplingClient pinned to the new version.